 In many claims, no. We will investigate your claim and contact the defendants before any court action is taken.
 We will keep you fully advised and any attendance at Court, if needed, will be at least 2 years after commencement of your claim, if at all.

 Its important to ask your solicitor how long they have been dealing with clinical negligence claims and how many cases they have been involved in.

-Carlos Lopez and Olivia Robinson are regulated by the Solicitors Regulation Authority (SRA) and have been involved in hundreds of claims over a significant period of time.
-Carlos is also a member of APIL, an associate of the Royal Society of Medicine and a member of the Law Society’s Personal Injury accreditation panel.
+Olivia Robinson is regulated by the Solicitors Regulation Authority (SRA) and have been involved in hundreds of claims over a significant period of time.

 Other Vincents’ services you may find of interest are: